AkshayAshok2/property-probe/Sprint2.md

 ### Work Completed:

-After weeks of trying to use the Go package of "colly", the backend and frontend team decided to use
+After weeks of trying to use the Go package of "colly", the backend and frontend team decided to take a different approach due to the fact the website was blocking access as it recognized the scraper as a bot.
+The first differnet approach was to attempt to use Python to scrape the data using the Selenium and Beautiful Soup libraries.
+After, this too did not pan out due to the same issue, Jacob Kanfer took the approach of JavaScript webscraping.
+As he had experience with this in the past, he was able to utilize setting user agents to get past the scraper walls and access the data correctly.